 The current project estimates and cash flow include the 1994 ECP, the 2003 Long-Term Plan and other EFA-related elements.
 The most recent schedule includes current project estimates, actual revenues, and expenditures for completing the 1994 ECP, as authorized by the EFA and described in the February 15, 1994 Conceptual Design document.
-Current cash flows reflect construction cost estimate adjustments based on schedule optimization and refinements to previous cost estimates.
-In addition, as construction contracts were awarded, actual contract information has replaced both cost and construction period estimates.
-Current estimates for implementing the Long-Term Plan reflect projected expenditures presented in the Long-Term Plan, dated October 27, 2003, as well as the 2004 Revisions to the Long-Term Plan.
+Current estimates for implementing the Long-Term Plan reflect projected expenditures presented in the Long-Term Plan dated October 27, 2003, and in subsequent revisions occurring in 2004, 2005, and 2006.
 Project cost estimates for other EFA-related elements are shown as well.
-Cash flow projections have been expanded beyond the original 1994 ECP project components and O&M cost requirements.
 This chapter details the most current and five-year forecast project estimates for all EFA-related elements now funded by the dedicated revenue sources (see Sources of Revenue section in this chapter).

-Inception-to-date capital expenditures through FY2005 for the 1994 ECP were \$513.3 million.
-The five-year forecast (FY2006-FY2010) of the remaining 1994 ECP project estimates for capital expenditures are \$0.7 million.
-Beginning in FY2004, O&M estimates for the original 1994 ECP and the probable incremental O&M costs associated with the proposed modifications/enhancements to the various STAs and non-STA project components, are now included as part of the Long-Term Plan.
-STA O&M expenditures for FY2004 and FY2005 totaled \$19.3 million.
+Inception-to-date capital expenditures through FY2006 for the 1994 ECP were \$513.8 million.
+The five-year forecast (FY2007-FY2011) of the remaining 1994 ECP project estimates for capital expenditures are \$1.3 million.
+Beginning in FY2004, operations and maintenance (O&M) estimates for the original 1994 ECP and the probable incremental O&M costs associated with the proposed modifications/enhancements to the various STAs and non-STA project components, are now included as part of the Long-Term Plan.
+STA O&M expenditures for FY2006 totaled \$12.7 million.

-The current schedules reflecting the local share of design, construction, and land acquisition costs for the 1994 ECP are estimated at \$514.0 million.
-When combined with the federal share of \$198.9 million, the total estimated capital cost is \$712.9 million through FY2006.
+The current schedules reflecting the local share of design, construction, and land acquisition costs for the 1994 ECP are estimated at \$515.1 million.
+When combined with the federal share of \$198.9 million, the total estimated capital cost is \$714.0 million through FY2007.
 The O&M of the 1994 ECP is anticipated to cost \$114.7 million through FY2014.
 Under the old reporting format, the most recent combined total estimated cost of the project is \$824.5 million.
 As mentioned above, all O&M costs are now reflected as part of Long-Term Plan estimates.
-Therefore, the current 1994 ECP capital/O&M project estimate is \$514.0 million (Figure 13-2).
+Therefore, the current 1994 ECP capital/O&M project estimate is \$515.1 million (Figure 13-2).

-The current schedules reflecting the costs for implementing the revised 2003 Long-Term Plan are estimated at \$749.8 million.
-The estimated costs for other EFA-related expenditures such as payment of debt service for the Long-Term Plan Acceler8 Projects (EAA STA Compartments B and C) and other EFA-related research and evaluation efforts are \$163.0 million.
-When combined with future Long-Term Plan projects and the 1994 ECP, the total current estimated cost of implementing the EFA program is \$2.0 billion (Figure 13-2).
+The current schedules reflecting the costs for implementing the revised 2003 Long-Term Plan are estimated at approximately \$1.0 billion.
+The estimated construction costs for EFA Acceler8 projects are \$337.5 million along with a projected debt service amount of \$210.0 million.
+The estimated costs for other EFA-related expenditures such as monitoring, research and evaluation efforts are \$131.3 million.
+When combined with the 1994 ECP, the total current estimated cost of implementing the EFA program is \$2.4 billion (Figure 13-2).
 The Long-Term Plan and cost associated with it is discussed in greater detail in the Everglades Long-Term Plan section.

-The five-year forecast (FY2006-FY2010) of revenues by source for the EFA program is \$551.1 million (Figure 13-3).
-Through FY2016, the current EFA program estimate of revenues by source is \$2.0 billion.
+The five-year forecast (FY2007-FY2011) of revenues by source for the EFA program is \$827.5 million (Figure 13-3).
+Through FY2016, the current EFA program estimate of revenues by source is \$2.4 billion.
 The schedules show projected cash balance of zero at the end of FY2016.
 This assumes sufficient anticipated revenues to fund projected and future EFA expenditure needs.